If fears about 'doing it' are stressing you out, here's what you need to know.

 Just be aware that with the sudden drop of estrogen after delivery, your libido can plummet and the lining of your vagina thins out, making intercourse feel like you're losing your virginity all over again.
 This can be particularly true if you're breastfeeding.

 Most docs recommend that you wait six weeks until after giving birth (even for oral sex).
 The goals are to allow your body to heal, avoid infection and deal with any psychological or emotional issues you and your partner may be feeling.
-When you do venture back, it’s important to make your partner aware that you may need plenty of foreplay (and possibly lubrication).
-Taking care of the baby for you whenever possible so that you can nap couldn’t hurt, either!
+When you do venture back, it's important to make your partner aware that you may need plenty of foreplay and possibly lubrication.
+(Need a lubricant?
+Get one now at GNC Live Well.)
+Taking care of the baby for you whenever possible so that you can nap couldn't hurt, either!